 The influence of the Bauhaus is all the more astonishing since its life was brief - it lasted just fourteen years - and its history turbulent and tragic.
 Though widely admired internationally from the outset, the school was subjected to constant stresses and strains, from ideological and political opponents, economic crises and governmental interference.
-Founded in Weimar in 1919, it was forced to relocate first to Dessau and then to Berlin, where, in 1933, it met an ignominious end at the hands of Nazi stormtroopers.
-Ironically, its closure speeded the rapid world-wide dissemination of its ideas and designs as many of its masters and students fled abroad.
+Founded in Weimar in 1919, it was forced to relocate first to Dessau in 1925 - our tour coincides with the 100th anniversary of the Bauhaus Dessau - and then to Berlin, where, in 1933, it met an ignominious end at the hands of Nazi stormtroopers.
+Ironically, its closure speeded the rapid worldwide dissemination of its ideas and designs as many of its masters and students fled abroad.